wlillisdev/quiz-master/README.md

  - The results were also skewed as the chrome extensions on my testing device was affecting the lighthouse results.
 The tests of all pages were redone in a incognito window and performance score increased.

  ![Hompage](assets/readme/lighthouse-homepage-crop.png)
- - [Quizzes Page lighthouse results](assets/readme/quizzes-pages-lighthouse.png) reulsts are slightly down mainly due to the intergation of google maps api.
+ - [Quizzes Page lighthouse results](assets/readme/quizzes-pages-lighthouse.png) results are slightly down mainly due to the integration  of google maps api.
  - [Contact Us lighthoust results](assets/readme/contact-lighthouse-crop.png)

  ## Java Script